The Washington State University Pullman Catalog

 Landscape architecture involves designing and implementing opportunities for people to engage with their environment.
 It is an interdisciplinary field dedicated to crafting meaningful places across diverse scales and contexts.

-The Bachelor of Landscape Architecture (BLA) is a professional degree program that prepares students to enter and advance the diverse profession of landscape architecture, address complex societal issues, and envision solutions that optimize the physical environments where people work, live, and recreate.
+The Bachelor of Landscape Architecture (BLA) is a STEM designated professional degree program that prepares students to enter and advance the diverse profession of landscape architecture, address complex societal issues, and envision solutions that optimize the physical environments where people work, live, and recreate.

 The BLA curriculum is structured to create unique learning experiences each semester.
 Broadly speaking, the curriculum emphasizes practical and applied experiential learning, draws from courses across campus, and provides students with opportunities to think critically and integrate diverse bodies of knowledge.
 The professional course of study is divided into two segments: pre-landscape architecture and the second – fourth year professional landscape architecture program (BLA).
 Completion of the program leads to the degree of Bachelor of Landscape Architecture and allows the graduate to enter the profession.
 At least three additional years of professional experience and successful completion of the landscape architectural license examination (LARE) are necessary for registration as a licensed landscape architect in most states.